It seems we can’t help but keep talking about Chines fast food restaurants! It makes sense, especially when we look at a Chinese saying:

 Mín yǐ shí wéi tiān.

 Food is as important to people as the sky.
+This blog introduces three popular Chinese street food to you and your kids.

 We have endless things to say on this topic since China is a country well known for its variety of food.
 As you might know, in China, we have 8 different cuisine styles named after their location.
 We also separate dishes depending on the way they are cooked, known as “蒸煮烹炸”…